Blois: Denis-Papin Staircase

 As Blois is built on a pair of steep hills, winding and steep pathways run through the city, culminating in long staircases at various points.
 The most iconic of them is the monumental Denis-Papin staircase which overlooks the town, provides a panoramic view by overlooking the downtown and the Loire Valley, and regularly enlivens urban space with original decorations.
 The fountain next to the staircase is a reminder of the location of the first Town Hall, destroyed after bombings on 16 June 1940.

 Town Hall and Bishopric Gardens

 Blois achieved independence from the Diocese of Chartres in 1697, and the cathedral was completed by 1700.
 As a result, the first bishops engineered wide gardens on several levels, next to the premises.
-Since the destruction of the former Blois town hall during World War II, local authorities requisitioned the bishop's apartments to establish there the new town hall.
+Since the destruction of the former Blois town hall during World War II, local authorities requisitioned the bishop's apartments to establish there the new Hôtel de Ville (town hall).
 Now organised as an urban park, the gardens offer a panoramic view on the downtown, the Loire river, and Blois-Vienne.
 A statue of Joan of Arc, given to the city by American patron J. Sanford Saltus, stands in the middle of the park.
 Bishopric gardens are open to public all the year, and a remarkable rose garden can be visited from 15 May and 30 September, each year.